KJCollabs/BagIt2.0/README.md

 - **Application Requirements**

+  - Must use ReactJS in some way (even if minimal)

-  - Must use a Node and Express server
+  - Must use a Node and Express Web Server

-  - Must use Handlebars.js as the template engine or React.js

-  - Must be backed by a MySQL database with a Sequelize ORM
+  - Must be backed by a MySQL or MongoDB Database with a Sequelize or Mongoose ORM

-  - Must utilize both GET and POST routes for retrieving and adding new data
+  - Must have both GET and POST routes for retrieving and adding new data

-  - Must be deployed using Heroku (with data)
+  - Must be deployed using Heroku (with Data)

-  - Must utilize at least one new library, package, or technology that we haven’t discussed
+  - Must utilize at least two libraries, packages, or technologies that we haven’t discussed

+  - Must allow for or involve the authentication of users in some way

-  - Must have a polished front end/UI
+  - Must have a polished frontend/UI

-  - Must have a folder structure that meets the MVC paradigm
+  - Must have folder structure that meets MVC Paradigm

   - Must meet good quality coding standards (indentation, scoping, naming)

-  - Must protect API keys in Node with environment variables
+  - Must not expose sensitive API key information on the server

 - **Presentation Requirements**